An Excerpt from a Patient Who Suffers from Mental Illness

 Fortunately, she came out of it alright, but a prerequisite from being released from the hospital was to see the hospital psychiatrist.
 There, she was ‘set straight’ regarding how close she was to ruining her internal organs, as well as being admitted to a psychiatric ward.
 The girl is fine now is in college.
 So in this particular case, a sudden scare into reality was all that was needed.

 Other teens are not that lucky.
 Some are subjected to a more serious mental stain and perceive their issues as ‘not worth living’.
 Bullying, simply because they are different in some way, can become a motivation towards suicide and unfortunately, in these cases, some do not make it through.

-Depression and anxiety are the most common health disorders that you might face if you are not able to cope with stress that may be affecting your emotional well being.
+Depression and anxiety are the most common health disorders that one might face if he/she are not able to cope with an anxiety that may be affecting their eternal well being.